 Oh, by the way, in the video I said I couldn’t get the PB2 to work ….
 I was wrong because it works fine and that’s all I use now.

-Hope you enjoy it as much as we do.
+Hope you enjoy this as much as we do.

 This recipe is so super easy, you’re going to laugh.

 The Sauce starts off with equal parts Low Sodium Soy Sauce and water.
-To that, I add lots of freshly chopped garlic, 1 tablespoon of Rice Vinegar (or apple cider vinegar), some ground ginger, and about 2-3 tablespoons of your favorite peanut butter.
+To that, I add some freshly chopped garlic, 1 tablespoon of Rice Vinegar (or apple cider vinegar), 1 tablespoon maple syrup for a little sweetener, some ground ginger, and about 2-3 tablespoons of your favorite peanut butter (or PB2).

-The point is experiment and find what you like.
-The peanut butter will break apart so be sure and stir the sauce frequently over low heat until it’s nice and bubbly.
+The point is to experiment and find what you like, but the base sauce alone is really good.
+And don’t worry, the peanut butter will break apart so be sure and stir the sauce frequently over low heat until it’s nice and bubbly.